dmcp718/fs-folder-sizes/README.md

 4.  **Progress Tracking:** The main thread monitors the progress and prints the number of files processed.
 5.  **Cumulative Sizes:** After scanning, the script calculates the cumulative size of each directory by summing the sizes of its subdirectories.
 6.  **CSV Report:** Finally, it writes the folder paths and their sizes to a CSV file.
+7.  **Report Filtering:** If `--top-level` is specified, only root and immediate subdirectories are included in the report.
-7.  **Summary:** Prints a summary of total files, directories, size, scan time, and scan rate.
+8.  **Summary:** Prints a summary of total files, directories, size, scan time, and scan rate.

 ## Notes